 But, the small size may come as a disadvantage when talking about heat dissipation.
 TP-Link did not break the design continuity with any vent holes, but it did add a substantial amount of cut-outs on the bottom which have proven to be useful and kept every router unit at a reasonable temperature.
 Google WiFi, on the other hand, lacks any relevant cut-outs so the points will have a harder time cooling themselves (at this moment, no unit has overheated, but this is something that may change as the devices age a bit more).

-The advantage that both the Google WiFi and the TP-Link Deco M5 have over the other WiFi systems is that any unit can act as the main router, while any other unit can be the satellite (the non-mesh Netgear Orbi has a router and a satellite, which are not interchangeable, but be aware that the mesh is not necessarily the main differentiating factor between these two groups, as can be seen in the case of the Ubiquiti AmpliFi HD).
+The advantage that both the Google WiFi and the TP-Link Deco M5 have over the other WiFi systems is that any unit can act as the main router, while any other unit can be the satellite (while the Netgear Orbi, the the Ubiquiti AmpliFi HD and Eero Home WiFi second gen have a router unit and extenders, which are not interchangeable).

 Like I mentioned earlier, the Google WiFi has a narrow section which is home to a LED that has the role of showing the status of the network and the node by displaying different colours: flashing amber signifies that the node has no Internet connection, flashing red indicates an error, while solid blue means that the device is returning to factory default settings and solid green-blue indicates that everything is working properly and the node is registered.
 The Deco M5 also has a LED which shows the status of the network, but it is a lot less intrusive (almost unnoticeable) and lies on the top of every unit (similarly to Linksys Velop).
 The LED will flash blue when the node is ready for setup (solid blue means that it is setting up), solid red indicates an error and solid green means that everything is working properly.
 During the night, the LED can be turned off.